Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Packers stats and trends

-- Green Bay has two wins against the spread in three games this season.
+- Thus far this season Green Bay has two wins against the spread.

 - Green Bay's games this year have hit the over on two of three set point totals (66.7%).

-- The Packers score 22.7 points per game, comparable to the 22 per contest the Steelers surrender.

-- Green Bay is 2-0 against the spread and 2-0 overall this season when the team puts up more than 22 points.
+- Green Bay is 2-0 against the spread and 2-0 overall this season when the team notches more than 22 points.

-- This year, the Packers have turned the ball over three times, one more than the Steelers' takeaways (2).
+- The Packers have turned the ball over one more time (3 total) than the Steelers have forced a turnover (2) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Steelers.